Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Buffalo and its opponents have combined to put up more than 48.5 points in four of eight games this season.
+- Buffalo and its opponents have combined to score more than 48.5 points in four of eight games this season.

 Bills stats and trends